kumu/docs/guides/sharing.md

 ## Embeds

-If you're looking to share your map by including it in another website, click the embed button (<i class="fa fa-code"></i>) on the right hand side of the map.
-You'll be prompted with the following modal:
+If you're looking to share your map by including it in another website, click the more menu (...) in the lower right corner and then choose "embed map on another website".
+You'll be prompted with the following window:

 <img class="img-responsive" src="/images/embed-modal.png" />